GLOBAL MARKETS-Inflation anxiety jolts stocks, Asia tumbles to two-month lows

 The loonie held near a 3-1/2-year high of C$1.2078.

 The Australian dollar, another proxy for commodity prices, was not far from a 10-week high of $0.7891 struck on Monday.
-The Aussie, which is also played as a liquid proxy for risk, fell 0.7% to $0.7788.
+The Aussie, which is also played as a liquid proxy for risk, did falter in afternoon Asian trading to $0.7790.

 In cryptocurrencies, ether hit a fresh record high touched on Monday to be at $4,349.44.
 The value of the second-biggest digital token has surged over 5.5 times so far this year.